ishtiyaque/Coeus_artifact/README.md

 This will output the total time required as well as a breakdown of that time.

+The script <code>run.sh</code> can be used to run all the executables for different number of vertically stacked column blocks, as shown in Figure 8. <code>run.sh</code> takes an argument <code>max_blocks</code> and runs each executable from 1 to <code>max_blocks</code> number of column blocks with a geometric progression of 2.

-To reproduce the experiments in Figure 8 of the paper, run the following command:
+For example, to reproduce the exact experiments in Figure 8 of the paper, run the following command:

-    bash ./run.sh
+    bash ./run.sh 64

 This may take a few hours depending on the configuration of the machine used.
 After finishing, the results will be available in some text files in the <code>results</code> directory.
 Please note that, experiments with higher number of blocks may fail if sufficient memory is not available.
+Considering a smaller value for <code>max_blocks</code> may be a way around for that.

 Finally, figure 8 can be reproduced by the follwoing command:

-    python3 gen_graph.py
+    python3 gen_graph.py <max_blocks>

 The figure will be available in the <code>results</code> directory as <code>matmult.png</code>.